-2017 OSA Foundation Programs, Grants, and Recognition Highlights
+2018 Programs, Grants and Recognition Highlights

-Professional Development Sessions: Over 500 students and early-career professionals attended sessions at OSA meetings, on topics ranging from resume writing/development, transferable skills, leveraging LinkedIn, to networking strategies.
+Professional Development Sessions: Over 500 students and early-career professionals attended sessions at OSA meetings on topics ranging from resume writing/development, transferable skills, leveraging LinkedIn, to networking strategies.

-Congresses (Biomedical, Imaging, Optical Design, and Advanced Photonics), allowing 250 students and early-career professionals to spend 90 minutes engaging with industry leaders for career advice.
+Congresses (Biomedical, Imaging, Optical Design, and Advanced Photonics, Laser, and LAOP), allowing 300 students and early-career professionals to spend 90 minutes engaging with industry leaders for career advice.

-Women in Science, Technology, Engineering, & Entrepreneurship (WISTEE): Gathered 70 professionals from 14 countries and 43 organizations interested in promoting gender equity.
-Almost 300 people have benefited since 2015.
+Women in Science, Technology, Engineering, & Entrepreneurship (WISTEE): Gathered 85 professionals from 19 countries and 57 organizations interested in promoting gender equity.
+Almost 400 people have benefited since 2015.

-Prizes and Scholarships: The OSAF annually awards the Stoicheff, Pollicove and Bonenfant Scholarships; the Corning, Li, Maiman, Kaminow, and Wolf Prizes; and the Bennet and Hilbert Travel Grants.
+Prizes and Scholarships: The OSAF annually awards the Stoicheff, Pollicove and Bonenfant Scholarships; the Corning, Li, Maiman, Kaminow, and Wolf Prizes; and the Incubic, Bennet and Hilbert Travel Grants.